 Note that ranges can vary slightly depending on the provider, but you'll typically see these are the credit score ranges.

 To borrow from Leo Tolstoy, all excellent credit scores are alike, but all bad scores are bad in their own way.
-Ideal scores are built on a similar set of healthy financial habits, but any number of factors can damage your scores.
-Luckily for us, the formula for good credit is fairly straightforward.
+Ideal scores are built on a similar set of healthy financial habits, but many factors can damage your scores.
+Luckily for us, the formula for good credit is pretty straightforward.

 Many different issues can hurt your credit, such as: